yutannihilation/savvy/docs/design.md

   converted values, which might be unhappy in some cases.

 So, you have to write some wrapper R function like below.
-This might feel a bit tiring, but, in general, **please do not avoid R code**.
+This might feel a bit tiring, but, in general, **please do not avoid writing R code**.
 Since you are creating an R package, there's a lot you can do in R code instead of making things complicated in Rust code.
 Especially, it's easier on R's side to show user-friendly error messages.

 ```text
 identity_int_wrapper <- function(x) {